Contents

 Add user-interface widgets to the Glade 3 file data/geany.glade.
 Callbacks for the user-interface should go in src/callbacks.c.

-Using the 2.16 API documentation of the GTK libs (including GLib, GDK and Pango) has the advantages that you don't get confused by any newer API additions and you don't have to take care about whether you can use them or not.
+It is recommended to use the 3.0 API documentation of the GTK libs (including GLib, GDK and Pango) has the advantages that you don't get confused by any newer API additions and you don't have to take care about whether you can use them or not.

 Use CFLAGS='-Wfoo' ./configure or CFLAGS='-Wfoo' ./autogen.sh to set warning options (as well as anything else e.g. -g -O2).